The Day of the Owl: Plot

 In a small Sicilian town, early on a Saturday morning, a bus is about to leave the small piazza to head to the marketplace in the next town nearby.
 A gunshot is heard and the figure running for the bus is shot twice in the back, with what is discovered as a lupara (a sawn-off rifle that Sicilian Mafia clans use for their killings).
 The passengers and bus driver deny having seen the murderer.

 A Carabinieri captain and former Civil War partisan from Parma, Bellodi, gets on the case, ruffling feathers in his contemporaries and colleagues alike.
-Soon he discovers a link that does not stop in Sicily, but goes onwards towards Rome and Minister Mancuso and Senator Livigno, to whom, he discovers, most suspects (including the local boss Don Mariano Arena) are linked.
+Soon he discovers a link that does not stop in Sicily, but goes onwards towards Rome and Minister Mancuso and Senator Livigni, to whom, he discovers, most suspects (including the local boss don Mariano Arena) are linked.

 It seems that the man shot, Salvatore Colasberna, was the owner of a small construction company.
 He had been warned that he should pay the pizzo and take "protection" from mafiosi, but he refused.
 Although his company was only a very small one, the local Mafia decides to make an example of him and has him killed.

-Using faintly corrupt methods, Bellodi has one man (Diego "Zecchinetta" Marchica) arrested and uses the names given by an informer (Calogero Dibella, known as "Parrinieddu"), who is killed in retaliation, to arrest another (Rosario Pizzuco), who has money stashed away in many bank accounts that add up to more than his fallow fields would ever bring.
+Bellodi obtains the killer's (Diego "Zecchinetta" Marchica) confession by pretending to have the confession of the man (Rosario Pizzuco) who hired him.
+Moreover Bellodi uses the names given by an informer (Calogero Dibella, known as "Parrinieddu"), who was killed in retaliation, to arrest the local mafia boss don Mariano Arena, who has money stashed away in many bank accounts that add up to more than his fallow fields would ever bring.
 He is attempting to take down an organization with many members involved in the police and government, and whose mere existence many Sicilians deny.
 He deliberately ignores the crime passionnel lead, which is often a handy excuse for Mafia killings.

-The death of eyewitness Paolo Nicolosi leads to the collapse of the case against all three, which sees Bellodi taken off the case.
+During a sick leave of Bellodi in his hometown of Parma, the case against all three collapses because of false testimony, which gives an alibi to Marchica.
+The death of Paolo Nicolosi, a witness to the presence of the killer near the crime scene, is attributed to his wife's affair.
 The novel ends with Bellodi recounting his time in Sicily to his friends in Parma—who think that it all sounds very romantic—and thinking that he would return to Sicily even if it killed him.

-Availability
+English translation

+The novel was translated from the Italian by Archibald Colquhoun and Arthur Oliver, and first published as Mafia Vendetta in 1963 by Jonathan Cape in the UK and in 1964 by Alfred A. Knopf in the U.S..

-The English-language translation of The Day of the Owl is available in paperback under ISBN 1-59017-061-X (New York: NYRB Classics, 2003).
+An English-language translation of The Day of the Owl is available in paperback under ISBN 1-59017-061-X (New York: NYRB Classics, 2003).